 - Have had data deleted.

-Step 1: Open Disk Drill and click on the entry for the accidentally formatted or corrupt drive from the list of storage devices.
+Step 2: Launch Disk Drill and select your USB drive from the list of storage devices.

-Step 2: Select All recovery methods from the drop-down and click Search for lost data.
+Step 3: Make sure the All recovery methods option is selected and click Search for lost data.

 Once the lost partition is found, Disk Drill will then begin searching for the lost data.
 Again, allow this process to complete to ensure the recovery success.